DanHodges/TheologicalDictionary/marcellus-of-ancyra.md

 # Marcellus Of Ancyra,
-Definition of Marcellus Of Ancyra, coming soon.
+The definition of Marcellus Of Ancyra, is coming soon!